Locally advanced prostate cancer

 Booklets and resources

-Staging and grading of locally advanced prostate cancer
+Staging, grading and risk group of locally advanced prostate cancer

-Knowing the stage, grade and risk group of the cancer helps you and your doctor to decide on the best treatment for you.
+Knowing the stage, grade and risk group helps your doctors plan the best treatment for you.

 Treatment for locally advanced prostate cancer